 Authored by the expert who managed and guided the team behind the United Kingdom Property Pack

-We constantly update this blog post with the latest London Airbnb data.
+We constantly update this blog post so London Airbnb investors can work with fresh figures, not old market assumptions.

 And if you're planning to buy a property in this place, you may want to download our pack covering the real estate market in London.